KarrLab/datanator/docs/installation.rst

 Installation
 ============
-The following instructions describe how to install ``kinetic_datanator`` onto Ubuntu Linux 16.04.
+The following instructions describe how to install ``datanator`` onto Ubuntu Linux 16.04.
-Kinetic Datanator only supports Python 3.
+Datanator only supports Python 3.

 Install dependencies
 --------------------